-Lomita Railway Museum is a wonderful little stop perfect for train fans of all ages.
-While there are not any train rides here there are plenty of things to see and do.
+Lomita Railroad Museum is a wonderful little stop perfect for train fans of all ages.
+While there are not any train rides here, there are plenty of things to see and do.

-A small but interesting collection of rolling stock is on the property including a Union Pacific caboose, Santa Fe caboose, boxcar, oil tank car, and the pride of the museum a 1902 Baldwin steam locomotive.
+A small but interesting collection of rolling stock is on the property, including a Union Pacific caboose, Santa Fe caboose, boxcar, oil tank car, and the museum’s pride, a 1902 Baldwin steam locomotive.

-Across the street from the museum is a small park with a couple train cars and picnic tables—plans including a new building that will allow the museum to showcase railroad artifacts now in storage.
+Across the street from the museum is a small park with a couple of train cars and picnic tables—plans including a new building that will allow the museum to showcase railroad artifacts now in storage.

 The museum also hosts special events, school tours, and birthday parties on site.

 2137 West 250th Street, Lomita, CA 90717 – Hours: Thursday — Sunday 10 a.m. – 5 p.m Closed on Holidays.
 Museum Website Phone (310) 326-6255